Hai-Raikaki/.NET-project-Semiconductor-Strategy-Pulse/README.md

 - The data does not reflect actual price movements of NVIDIA, TSMC, or the semiconductor industry.

-- To turn this into a live dashboard, integrate a financial data API (e.g., Yahoo Finance, Alpha Vantage, Polygon.io).
+- To turn this into a live dashboard, integrate a financial data API (Yahoo Finance, Alpha Vantage, Polygon.io).

 ---